waku-org/docs.waku.org/docs/overview/what-is-waku.md

 - Providing resources to the network vs. consuming resources.
 - Stronger guarantees for spam protection vs. economic registration cost.

-These options are part of the [anonymity trilemma](https://eprint.iacr.org/2017/954.pdf), which Waku addresses through its adjustable protocol.
+These options are part of the [Anonymity Trilemma](https://eprint.iacr.org/2017/954.pdf), which Waku addresses through its adjustable protocol.

 ## How Does Waku Work?